 Medical Editor: John P. Cunha, DO, FACOEP

-Palladone (hydromorphone HCl) extended-release used to manage pain in opioid-tolerant patients severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
-Common side effects include constipation, nausea, vomiting, nervousness, dizziness, drowsiness, itching, dry mouth, sweating, weakness, and headache.
+Palladone (hydromorphone HCl) extended-release is a a mu-opioid used to manage pain in opioid-tolerant patients severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Common side effects of Palladone include:

 Dose of Palladone is individualized for each patient, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse.
 Palladone may interact with alcohol, sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, pentazocine, nalbuphine, butorphanol, buprenorphine, monoamine oxidase inhibitors (MAOIs), and anticholinergics.
 Tell your doctor all medications and supplements you use.
 Palladone is not recommended for use during pregnancy.
 It may harm a fetus.
 If used during pregnancy it can cause withdrawal symptoms in a newborn.
 This drug passes into breast milk and may harm a nursing baby.
 Breastfeeding is not recommended while taking Palladone.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.

 Our Palladone (hydromorphone HCl) extended-release Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 The following serious adverse reactions are discussed elsewhere in the labeling: